Installing Visual Studio

 This command downloads all the packages for the installation.

-By using the /layout switch, you can download all the core installation packages, not just the ones that apply to the download machine.
+By using the /layout switch, you can download almost all the core installation packages, not just the ones that apply to the download machine.
 This approach gives you all the files that you need to run this update anywhere and may be useful if you want to install components that weren't installed originally.

 After you run the command, you should be prompted for the download location.
 Enter the location, and then choose Download.